Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4

 \section{Consistency with scaling relation}

-In this work we stack candidate QGs from a spectroscopic catalog on the MIGHTEE-HI DR1 data \citep{Heywood2024}: among the several data products available, we use the \HI{} datacubes reduced with a robustness parameter $r=0.0$, with a final synthesized beam around 20" and spectral resolution of 105 KHz. and with no additional polynomial image-plane continuum subtraction, as we perform our own baseline correction as explained in Sect.\ref{sec:appendix_stacking}.
-Throughout the letter, we make direct comparison with the $M_{\rm HI}$-$M_{\star}$ scaling relation extracted by \citetalias{Bianchetti2025} from the MIGHTEE-HI Early Science Data (ES) \citep{Maddox2021}.
-To make sure these results can be consistently compared, considering both the change in dataset and the slight modifications of the pipeline discussed in Appendix \ref{sec:appendix_stacking}, we stack MIGHTEE DR1 spectra extracted the same catalog of SFGs that was used in \citetalias{Bianchetti2025}.
-Results of this consistency check are illustrated in Fig.\ref{fig:DR1-ES}, where the solid purple line marks the scaling relation reported by \citetalias{Bianchetti2025}, while the orange dots represent the \HI{} masses inferred from the stacks performed on the three MIGHTEE mass bins (8.0<$\log{M_{\star}}$<9.5, 9.5<$\log{(M_{\star}/M_{\odot})}$<10.5, $\log{(M_{\star}/M_{\odot})}$>10.5) described in that paper.
+In this work we stack candidate QGs from a spectroscopic catalog on the MIGHTEE-HI DR1 data \citep{Heywood2024}: among the several data products available, we use the \HI{} datacubes reduced with a robustness parameter $r=0.0$, with a final synthesized beam around 20" and spectral resolution of 105 KHz. and with no additional polynomial image-plane continuum subtraction, as we perform our own baseline correction as explained in Sect.~\ref{sec:appendix_stacking}.
+Throughout the paper, we make direct comparison with the $M_{\rm HI}$-$M_{\star}$ scaling relation extracted by \citetalias{Bianchetti2025} from the MIGHTEE-HI Early Science Data (ES) \citep{Maddox2021}.

+To make sure these results can be consistently compared, considering both the change in dataset and the slight modifications of the pipeline discussed in Appendix ~\ref{sec:appendix_stacking}, we stack MIGHTEE DR1 spectra extracted the same catalog of SFGs that was used in \citetalias{Bianchetti2025}.
+Results of this consistency check are illustrated in Fig.~\ref{fig:DR1-ES}, where the solid purple line marks the scaling relation reported by \citetalias{Bianchetti2025}, while the orange dots represent the \HI{} masses inferred from the stacks performed on the three MIGHTEE mass bins (8.0<$\log{M_{\star}}$<9.5, 9.5<$\log{(M_{\star}/M_{\odot})}$<10.5, $\log{(M_{\star}/M_{\odot})}$>10.5) described in that paper.
 All points are consistent with the solid line within the uncertainties, proving that the ES and DR1 datasets are completely consistent, as already demonstrated by \citet{Heywood2024}.